fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

   *Journal of the Royal Statistical Society: Series D (The Statistician)*, 1978, 27.3-4: 217-235.

-- \[5\] DUAN, Naihua.
-Smearing estimate: a nonparametric retransformation method. *Journal of the American Statistical Association*, 1983, 78.383: 605-610.
+- \[5\] DUNN, Peter K., et al. *Generalized linear models with examples in R*.
+New York: Springer, 2018.

+- \[6\] FARAWAY, Julian J. *Extending the linear model with R: generalized linear, mixed effects and nonparametric regression models.* Chapman and Hall/CRC, 2016.

-- \[6\] KOENKER, Roger. *Quantile regression.* Cambridge University Press, 2005.
+- \[7\] KOENKER, Roger. *Quantile regression.* Cambridge University Press, 2005.

-- \[7\] WINKLER, Robert L. A decision-theoretic approach to interval estimation. *Journal of the American Statistical Association*, 1972, 67.337: 187-191.
+- \[8\] WINKLER, Robert L. A decision-theoretic approach to interval estimation. *Journal of the American Statistical Association*, 1972, 67.337: 187-191.